Policies & Guidelines

 12. Copy Right Policy

-The Journal of Communication and Cultural Trends (JCCT) fully compliance with the open-access publishing policy, and all the published articles are freely available on the website.
-JCCT follows the licensing terms of Creative Commons Attribution 4.0 International (CC-BY 4.0) license.
+The Journal of Linguistics and Literature Review (LLR) fully compliance with the open-access publishing policy, and all the published articles are freely available on the website.
+LLR follows the licensing terms of Creative Commons Attribution 4.0 International (CC-BY 4.0) license.
 Therefore, it ensures that the submitted work is author’s original, unpublished work (not under consideration nor published in some other journal).
 Submission of the manuscript considered as a mutual decision on behalf of co-authors, and he will be considered responsible for the correspondence.

 Summary of the Licensing Agreement

-Under the Creative Commons Attribution 4.0 International (CC BY 4.0) license, authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under CC-by 4.0 you are free to:
+This is a human-readable summary of (and not a substitute for) the license.
+Disclaimer.
+Under the Creative Commons Attribution 4.0 International (CC BY 4.0) license, authors retain copyright and grant the journal right of first publication.

 Under the following terms:

-JCCT assist a bundle of policies to provide benefits to the authors, by providing them with e-prints.
+LLR assist a bundle of policies to provide benefits to the authors, by providing them with e-prints.
 E-Prints are shared with the authors prior to the print or in- print issues.
-A JCCT website link is also provided to the authors to download and disseminate the manuscript among their academic peers.
+LLR website link is also provided to the authors to download and disseminate the manuscript among their academic peers.